-If you receive an Interlock Order, sometime within the 4 week period prior to the end of your disqualification period, you must go to your doctor to obtain a ‘Drink-less’ medical certificate.
-Once your disqualification period has ended, you must apply for an interlock driver’s licence.
+If you receive an Interlock Order, you must go to your doctor to obtain a ‘Drink-less’ medical certificate sometime within the four weeks prior to the end of your disqualification period.
+Once your disqualification period has ended, you may apply for an interlock driver’s licence.
 To qualify, you must have an interlock device expertly fitted to your vehicle.

-The interlock device will keep a record of any time you record a BAC over zero and, as police will be able to access the record, you can be charged with additional offences.
+The interlock device will keep a record of any time you record a BAC over zero.
+Police will be able to access the record and you may be charged with additional offences.

 If you require legal advice or representation in a drink driving matter or in any other legal matter, please contact Go To Court Lawyers.